XavierTM/localtunnel-server/README.md

 # localtunnel-server

+I cloned this project from http://github.com/defunctzombie/localtunnel-server.
+I had failed to run the server using the instructions, it was giving the error below:

+So I cloned the project and did a few changes including:
+* Changing the ES6 modules to CommonJS
+* Changing arguments into environmental variables
+* removed ```localenv``` dependency, replacing it with ```dotenv```.

+Some changes where not strictly necessary, I was just trying to make it as straightforward to run as possible cd (at least for me).

 [![Build Status](https://travis-ci.org/localtunnel/server.svg?branch=master)](https://travis-ci.org/localtunnel/server)

 localtunnel exposes your localhost to the world for easy testing and sharing!
 No need to mess with DNS or deploy just to have others test out your changes.